 Since 1829 Tullamore D.E.W, taking its name from the town it was founded in and the man who founded it (Daniel E. Williams), has been one of the cornerstones of the Irish Whiskey business.
 Daniel E. Williams' grandson Desmond, is the man credited with creating Ireland's first blended whiskey.
 In 1954 production was moved out of Tullamore but returned in 2014.
 Tullamore D.E.W is now produced from a state of the art distillery in its original home.

 To find out more you can join Tullamore D.E.W on their daily tours.

-Brewers, operating from the well today, still harness its unique output while adding modern technology and techniques learned from across Europe.
+Brewers, operating from the well today, still harness their unique output while adding modern technology and techniques learned from across Europe.
 It is currently Ireland Number 1 Craft Brewery.
-The Franciscan Well have collaborated with fellow Cork drink makers Jameson Whiskey to create a truly Corkonian beverage a Jameson-Aged Stout.
+The Franciscan Well has collaborated with fellow Cork drink makers Jameson Whiskey to create a truly Corkonian beverage a Jameson-Aged Stout.

 The brewery is where new drink ideas are formed and if they pass the brewers standards they are then served up at the Brew Pub in Cork City.
 If they are successful here then they will be exported further afield.

 The Brew Pub, located within the original brewery on Cork City's North Mall, is currently one of the city's hot spots.
 It's a modern pub with a historical twist.
 The original brewing vat sits in the middle of the beer garden, alongside a huge pizza oven.
 The latest creations from the brewery are tested by the clientele and, if the weather holds out, entire evenings can be spent arguing about the best pizza and beer combination.